linz/basemaps/docs/configuration.md

   // Human friendly name
   "title": "Aerial Imagery Basemap",
   "category": "Basemaps",
-  // If there is no data create a background color as heax RGBA "background": "dce9edff",
+  // If there is no data create a background color as hex RGBA "background": "dce9edff",
   "layers": [
     {